MattiasKallio/snillrik-settings/README.md

 ## Redirect login
 Select a page to redirect to after logging in.
 Admins will still redirect to wp-admin.

+## Redirect logout
+Select a page to redirect to after logging out.

 ## Redirect profile
 Select a page to redirect the profile link to, (the one in the admin bar etc.)